 County Board of Equalization

 Using mass appraisal techniques, the Assessor values all properties in the County to the current level of value.
 That is, all properties are appraised to market value on the appraisal date with appropriate consideration of the cost, market and income approaches to value.
-The standard for the State Board of Equalization is a median sales ratio ranging from 95% to 105% for residential property.
-When a property is appealed, the Assessor reviews the value on an individual basis, and adjusts the value, if appropriate.
+If you have timely filed an appeal to valuations set by the Summit County Assessor and are dissatisfied with the Assessor's final determination of value, then you may file an appeal to have that determination reviewed by the CBOE.

 Independent referees are appointed, by the CBOE, to conduct hearings, make findings and submit recommendations for final action to the CBOE, 39-8-102(2)(i) C.R.S.